- Soaks deep into fibres

 Apply a further three coats in the same way.
 It is important to use pressure when applying the Leather Binder for the first four coats, this will ensure that the product soaks deep into the network of fibres and hold them tight together which will create a much stronger base for a long-lasting repair.

 You will notice as the Leather Binder soaks in, it will cause the absorbent areas to darken.
-At this stage, the surface can be sanded with wet and dry sandpaper, or for best results, an Abralon sanding pad to smooth out any raised or rough areas.
-You should always remove any dust caused from the sanding action with a damp cloth.
+At this stage, the surface can be sanded with wet and dry sandpaper, or for best results, a sanding pad to smooth out any raised or rough areas.
+You should always remove any dust caused from the sanding action with a cloth dampened in Alcohol Cleaner.

 Several more coats of Leather Binder should then be applied; this time by gently wiping it over the cracks rather than applying pressure.
 Again, drying between coats.
 Applying the product in this gentle manor will allow it to build up in the damaged areas and start to fill out the cracks.
 Numerous coats can be applied in this way to achieve the desired fill level.

 Depending on the severity and depth of the cracks, they can be filled out with the Leather Binder alone.
-However deep cracks may be better repaired using Flexifil.
+However deep cracks will be better being repaired using Flexifil.